 An important piece of the story about real canaries is that they were cared for.
 Signs of carbon monoxide poisoning would make them less active and vocal.
 When signs of illness were evident, the canary's chamber would door shut so oxygen could be released inside.

 Oxygen can be synonymous with space.
 When people say, "I need to get some oxygen", it could mean "I need some space - to breathe, to relax, to gain perspective, to get outside".
 Instead of giving space to sensitive people, we medicate them so they'll tolerate more poison.
-In doing so, we may be quieting the warning cry of 56 million people.
+In doing so, we may be ignoring the warning alert of 56 million people.